Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-skew-cards.md

 ## Creating Tailwind skew cards

-We need 2 div elements and some content in the inner one for our basic skew card.
+We need 2 div elements and some content in the inner one for our primary skew card.

 ```html
 <div>